Listening devices help you overcome distance and noise

 Companion Microphone Devices

 There are environmental situations that hearing aids cannot overcome very well because the auditory system is severely damaged.
 Understanding speech in very noisy places challenges just about all hearing impaired people.
 With TVs blaring, music playing, kitchen noise, and a roomful of chattering people, most restaurants even challenge normal hearing people!
-Check out our restaurant recommendation page (Coming Soon!) for a list of the best local restaurants where you can have great food and great conversation at the same time.
+Check out our Conversation Friendly Restaurants page for a list of the best local restaurants where you can eat great food and enjoy great conversation at the same time.

 The best option for overcoming really tough listening environments is the use of a companion microphone (mic).
 The mic is placed on the lapel of the person you want to talk to, and their voice is streamed to your hearing aids without picking up the noise in the room.
 You can still hear the noise in the room, but the voice will be delivered with great clarity.
 The companion mic is very useful for long drives or to talk to the kids in the back seat of the car.
 You can place your companion mic near laptop speakers to hear at work or near the TV when you are in a hotel.
 You can also plug the mic into the audio jack of just about any device that plays sound.
 This makes a terrific gift for your Loved One, because you are reinforcing the message that he or she is important to you.
 You also relieve your Loved One from the burden of shouting in order to be understood.
 Valentine’s Day can happen right now!Make an Appointment